Introduction

 Tethering through WiFi to a LAN connected PC.
 I haven’t yet used this mode.

-Remote control through Bluetooth with a tablet or phone as well as the app remain similar to that with E-M1 cameras.
+Remote control through Bluetooth/Wifi with a tablet or phone as well as the app remain similar to that with E-M1 cameras.
 Or rather, the improved features of the current App version also work with earlier camera models.
 (Bluetooth 5.0 seems to provide a very power-efficient connection, both on the phone and on the camera side.)
-There are tow modes: remote control and live-view.
+There are two modes: remote control and live-view.
 Both work extremely well.
 The remote control mode uses red on the screen, and the brightness can be dimmed from within the App.
 This is ideal for working in very low levels of light, like night-time photography or astrophotography, as it avoids the contraction of the eye’s pupil.
-With live view mode, one not only can use on the phone or tablet as one would the rear screen of the camera, even with touch for selection of focus points or shutter trigger.
+With live view mode, one can use the phone or tablet as one would use the rear screen of the camera, even with touch for selection of focus points or shutter trigger.
 One can also control a good number of camera settings.
 For immediate on-line publication of photographs to the internet it is possible to automatically download the images to the phone or tablet as they are acquired.

 Geotagging in camera is done using the same App as for remote control.
 I use geotagging when photographing outdoors with the OM-1 camera, almost always in real-time.
 In-camera geotagging using a GPS log recorded on the phone while not connected also works smoothly.